 - Coton de Tulear

 15. Bichon Frise

 The origin of the poodle is disputed.
-Encyclopædia Britannica traces the origin of the poodle in Germany where it was known as the Pudelhund.
+Encyclopædia Britannica traces the origin of the poodle in Germany, where it was known as the Pudelhund.
 The poodle comes in three different sizes like Standard Poodle, Miniature Poodle and Toy Poodle.
 Poodles are often cited as a hypoallergenic dog breed.
-In addition, most poodles are frequently brushed and bathed to keep them looking their best.
+Also, most poodles are frequently brushed and bathed to keep them looking their best.

 Read also: Top 10 benefits of having a Toy Poodle